The Difference between VR and AR

 Making the most out of AG

 The cool guys over at Rattle helped Pepsi Max to create a magic mirror right around Halloween.
-They then put it up inside a public bathroom, as soon as someone looked them self in the mirror they were up for a shock! with help of AG there face got morphed into all kind of crazy ways.
+They then put it up inside a public bathroom, as soon as someone looked them self in the mirror they were up for a shock! with help of AR there face got morphed into all kind of crazy ways.
 This campaign is yet another brilliant example how to utilize new technology such as VR and AR.

-What the consumers says?
+What do the consumers say?

-The company Greenlight Insights that are one if industry leaders in business intelligence for the virtual and augmented reality global market suggest in there latest survey that 53 percent of respondents said they’d be more likely to purchase from a brand that uses VR than from one that doesn’t.
-“We’re seeing specific VR activities have unique emotional footprints, offering fascinating insights for those who are considering their VR strategies,” Steve Marshall, svp of research and consulting for Greenlight VR.
+The company Greenlight Insights that are one if industry leaders in business intelligence for the virtual and augmented reality global market suggest in their latest survey that 53 percent of respondents said they’d be more likely to purchase from a brand that uses VR than from one that doesn’t.
+“We’re seeing specific VR activities have unique emotional footprints, offering fascinating insights for those who are considering their VR strategies,” Steve Marshall, VP of research and consulting for Greenlight VR.

 If you are curious VR ar AR or have already taken the decision to interact with the latest mediums in the market, feel free to reach out to us at Volo for advice and help with organizing your next successful campaign!